w3f/Grants-Program/applications/Etch.md

 - https://www.mckinsey.com/business-functions/people-and-organizational-performance/our-insights/help-your-employees-find-purpose-or-watch-them-leave
 - https://online.hbs.edu/blog/post/corporate-social-responsibility-statistics

-We had a conversation with Sebastian Müller about the concept of Etch.
+We had a conversation with Sebastian Müller about the concept of Etch via email.
 He mentioned additional details that he’d like to see in a grant proposal and to start with a level 1 grant.

 ## Development Roadmap :nut_and_bolt: